Talent Acquisition

 - What are the essential and marginal functions of the position?

-- What is the appropriate salary range for this position?
+- What is the appropriate hourly rate for this position?

 Also, consider identifying or describing the physical elements required for the position, equipment use and working conditions.